 The eggs are prepared by making an omelet of fried tostadas, eggs, and beans.
 Then, creamy, Chiapescan double cream cheese, avocados, cream, and jalapeno peppers are placed on the top.

-Take a Tour of the Sumidero Canyon
+Take a tour of the Sumidero Canyon National Park

 Chiapa de Corzo makes a great jump-off point for visiting the Sumidero Canyon.
-Many local companies operate small-group tours with pick up from your hotel in Chiapa de Corzo or from nearby Tuxtla Gutierrez.
+Many local companies operate small-group tours with pick-up from your hotel in Chiapa de Corzo or from nearby Tuxtla Gutierrez.

 These tours usually combine a boat journey through the canyon, with a number of hiking trails that are conquered on foot.
 The latter enables you to experience the most breathtaking viewpoints across the canyon.